 The Case of Jaguar Land Rover Ltd

-Several questions have been raised concerning the impact of human resource management to the performance of a firm.
+Several questions have been raised concerning the impact of human resource management on the performance of a firm.
 Some argue (Abdullah et al 2009; Beardwell and Claydon 2010) that adopting a strategic HRM, which will help develop unique practices and also satisfy the employee, while some have argued that a strategic HRM can help firms to gain an advantage over their competitors.
 Other companies view human resource as a dark bureaucratic force that blindly implements nonsensical rules, opposes creativity, and hinder constructive change.
 This paper argues that Jaguar Land Rover Ltd has maintained its business performance in the current economic climate using its various Human Resource Management activities.

 Human Resource Management (HRM)